-The Older Persons Program is designed to help people 65 and over to manage common mental health problems such as anxiety, depression, grief, and adjustment to major life changes.
+The Seniors Program is designed to help people 65 and over to manage common mental health problems such as anxiety, depression, grief, and adjustment to major life changes.
 The program uses a specific form of treatment called Cognitive Behavioural Therapy (CBT), which is the most effective form of psychological therapy.

 The main objectives of this program include:

 - Challenge common prejudices associated with late adulthood

 - Gain a deeper understanding of the challenges associated with late adulthood

 - Learn specific strategies that can help you manage these challenges

 - Build a support network with other group members and links to relevant outside agencies and resources

 If required, you can also access a psychologist for individual therapy sessions to work through issues in private.

 Our multidisciplinary team consists of highly skilled mental health professionals with a special interest in working with people 65 and over.
 Our team includes consultant psychiatrists, psychologists, mental health clinical nurses, an exercise physiologist, occupational therapist and social worker.
 The program is overseen by Buderim Private Hospital’s Director of Psychiatry.

 - All materials relevant to participating in the program